iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > I saw the update that you could manually put in where you have been by the developer in 5/20.
 They said it would be implemented within the next update.
 However, it has now been over a month & time is of the essence.
 A month long wait for a feature that is now allowing a significant amount of people to use the app or provide inaccurate data is unacceptable.
 Please fix this asap or please ND & SD find a new developer.
 As a programmer, the basic first step before release is bug testing.<br> :date: __2020-06-21 11:19:38__

 > F\*\** you big brother<br> :date: __2020-06-19 16:56:46__

-> Has strange locations and does not keep up with where I have been.
-How can this be helpful?<br> :date: __2020-06-13 04:20:59__

-> Only collected for one day and then nothing before or since.
-Does not work at all.<br> :date: __2020-06-11 03:59:09__

-> How does this thing work again?
-By only recording where I go once a week and having the location always say "Unknown"?
-If that's how it's supposed to work, bravo....5 stars.<br> :date: __2020-06-10 19:20:39__

-> Not very helpful, only gets a few places.<br> :date: __2020-06-09 22:01:23__

-> This has not updated my location since 5/12.
-It is now the 14th.
-It's missing about 50% of where I've been.
-You should have the ability to enter information manually or name places if it's not recording your location.
-If everyone has this poor of a tracking record, it's pretty usless.
-Update June 5th.
-Checked the app today.
-It has no record of anywhere I have been at all now.
-Not even the May data I entered.<br> :date: __2020-06-06 04:29:38__

-> Has NEVER tracker my location, it says I have been anywhere, I've been to many many place since installed.
-Checked and double checked my permissions, and location settings, they are fine.<br> :date: __2020-06-05 17:19:07__